 Frontal (Driver and Passenger) Vehicle Crash Test

 The frontal crash test represents the scenario of two similar vehicles with the same weight getting into a head-on collision.
 The head-on collision is based on an average-sized male driver, with a small-sized adult female in the front passenger seat.
 The crash test evaluates the potential injury to the vehicle passengers’ head, neck, chest, and legs.
 The National Highway Traffic Safety Administration (NHTSA) conducts a frontal vehicle crash into a fixed barrier at 35 miles per hour.
-Also, note that vehicle weight is an advantage in the event of a frontal crash.
+Also, note that vehicle weight is an advantage in a frontal crash.

 Side (Front and Rear) Barrier Vehicle Crash Test